The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Results

-The ``Fill-In'' cluster represents nodes whose importance is overall relatively low (except for node 82 in Figure~\ref{fig:comparison_nodes_fill}(a), node 80 in Figure~\ref{fig:comparison_nodes_fill}(c), and node 98) but show one or two peaks in rank during the middle of the investigation.
+Finally, the `Emergence' cluster represents nodes whose importance is overall relatively low (except for nodes 80, 82, and 98) but show one or two peaks in rank during the middle of the investigation.
 These are people who are of less relevance to the organisation at the start of the investigation, but are raised to prominence during the middle of it, after the arrest of one of the network's key players as well as various drug seizures.
 While, again, limited insights can be drawn from the judicial documents, these nodes are mainly buyers, with a smaller presence of trafficker, support and courier roles, and may have entered the network to replace what was lost during seizures and arrests.

+Before we focus on individual nodes within each cluster, we apply the moving window framework and the K-means clustering algorithm introduced in section \ref{sec:moving_windows} to the same data, replacing Katz centrality with degree and betweenness centrality (Figures \ref{fig:k_means_all_charts}(b) and \ref{fig:k_means_all_charts}(c), respectively).
+In Figure \ref{fig:k_means_all_charts}(b), we still see a cluster representing nodes that have persistent and relatively high importance throughout the investigation along with two other clusters representing individuals who gain and lose prominence over time, respectively.
+The time when changes in node importance in the `Emergence' and `Withdrawal' clusters become apparent, however, is different for Katz and degree centrality.
+Katz centrality captures changes in individual positioning earlier than degree centrality, likely because of the truly dynamic nature of this measure.
+Figure \ref{fig:k_means_all_charts}(c) instead shows that, while nodes in the network can be grouped based on their betweenness centrality values, these remain quite stable throughout the investigation.